Phazorknight/Cogito/Readme.md

 - Player_HUD.tscn
   - Reference to player node
 - PauseMenu.tscn
+- To enable transitioning between scenes, your scene root node needs to have cogito_scene.gd attached and connector nodes defined (see demo scene).

 All signals needed get hooked up via code, so this should work without any extra signal setup.
 PauseMenu and MainMenu Scenes contain SceneSwitchers that need paths to the *.tscn files to work.
 Also be aware of node order for Player_HUD and PauseMenu.
 Player_HUD node should be above PauseMenu node, so PauseMenu is "on top".

+## Save states and Scene Management
+- Save states are saved per default in dir "user://"
+- Player state and scene states are saved separately.
+That way the player save doesn't bloat with game size and there's some other minor comforts.
+- Currently the following objects are saved:
+  - Cogito_Pickup.gd / Cogito_Carriable.gd: Since their existence in the scene can vary, these will be re-instantiated at their saved position if a scene state is loaded.
+Thus they need to be PackagedScenes to work!
+  - Cogito_Door: These will have their state saved (open/closed/locked)
+  - Cogito_Switch: These will have their state saved (on/off)
+- The following is still WIP or has unpredictable behaviour:
+  - Wieldables: While you re-equip wieldables when transitioning/loading scenes, the ammo/charge is currently not saved correctly.
+Also the HUD display is incorrect at times.
+  - Wieldable pickups items.
+  - Destructable objects like the target.

 ## Interactables
 For an interactable to work, it needs to be a 3D collision shape and be on **layer 2** for the raycast to detect it.
 Then simply attach one of the provided scripts, set some parameters and you're good to go.